pandemicpedals/didyaeat/collections/_blog/2021-03-28_Whole_Grain_Pancakes.md

 Nutella Hazelnut Spread or jam and eat.
 Or freeze in a baggy separated by was paper after they cool down.
 When you want pancakes again take them out of the freezer and pop right in the toaster and you have pancakes again.

-0:00 Whole Grain Pancakes
-3:35 Pop uses 2 tbsp. of each
-6:55 Pop fill the measuring cup with too much batter 7:28 pop scrapped another 1/2 of a pancake out of the bowl 10:20 Try using Whole Wheat Pastry flour as a substitute for white flour